Dye-transfer process: History

-While live technicolor live action movies ended in 1954, the dye-transfer process would continue to be used for another twenty years for films shot with the single-negative Eastmancolor process.
+While technicolor live action movies ended in 1954, the dye-transfer process would continue to be used for another twenty years for films shot with the single-negative Eastmancolor process.

 Status today

 In 1994, Eastman Kodak stopped making all materials for this process.
 The dyes used in the process are very spectrally pure compared to normal coupler-induced photographic dyes, with the exception of the Kodak cyan.
 The dyes have excellent light and dark fastness.
 The dye transfer process possesses a larger color gamut and tonal scale than any other process, including inkjet.
 Another important characteristic of dye transfer is that it allows the practitioner the highest degree of photographic control compared to any other photochemical color print process.

 A peculiar advantage of the process was that skilled dye transfer retouchers would use the same dyes the image was printed with to fill in blank white spaces between two or three separate colour photographs such as a background shot (rocks and a waterfall) one or more human figures, and more often than not a product shot (a cigarette pack) to produce a "strip in".
 Using the same dyes for photographically printing the images and for retouching meant that colour matching by eye would not show up differently when rephotographed.